razarcon3/mango-website/ReadMe.md

 **Steps:**

-Main Step: Edit Page Title
+Main Step: Edit Page Title (Edit SEO tags if you can, it will help for Google Search)

 Step 1: Header Part